digital-futures-academy/airport-challenge/myREADME.md

 Reasoning: Proposed an airportCapacity property for Aiport objects.
 This will have a default value set to it by the constructor for this class.
 Proposed a setAirportCapacity() method that can allow the default value for the airportCapacity property to be overriden and assigned at the point of the method call on a given Airport object.

+### Tests
+Test 2a - Check if the airportCapacity property for an Airport object has been set with the setAirportCapacity() method - returns true if airportCapacity's value matches the value used as a parameter for setAirportCapacity()

 3.

 ```